NunuLi/automated-geocoding-with-mapzen/README.md

 # Automated-geocoding-with-mapzen
-Geocoding a csv of locations with Mapzen search API and save as JSON.
+Geocoding locations in csv with Mapzen search API and save as JSON.